dzbeck/multiscanner/docs/install.md

 An installer script is included in the project [install.sh](https://github.com/mitre/multiscanner/blob/master/install.sh), which installs the prerequisites on most systems.

+Currently, MultiScanner is deployed with Ansible.
+We are also currently working to support deploying the distributed architecture via Docker.
+If you'd like to get an idea of how the system works without having to go through the full process of setting up the distributed architecture, look into our [docker containers](using.md#docker) for a standalone system.
+Obviously, the standalone system will be far less scalable / robust / feature-rich.
+However, it will stand up the web UI, the REST API, and an ElasticSearch node for you to see how the system works.
+The standalone container is intended as an introduction to the system and its capabilities, but not designed for use in production.

 # Installing Ansible
 --------------------
 If you're running on a RedHat or Debian based linux distribution, try and run